phbragam/Pinball-Game/README.md

 ## Description

-Prototype of pinball game using new Unity's input system
+Prototype of pinball game using Unity's new input system.

 ### Unity Version